 The pillows are breathable and can control not only the humidity but also the body temperature.
-They suit all seasons so whether it is winter or summer you are assured of a perfect night’s sleep.
+They suit all seasons, so whether it is winter or summer, you are assured of a perfect night’s sleep.
 These bamboo pillows are also dust-mite resistant and have a natural hypoallergenic quality.
 They give you a warm and luxuriously soft pillow support, transforming your bed into a welcoming haven for freshness, comfort, and luxury.

-Side sleepers may also want to sleep with a pillow between their knees, which improves sleep position and can offer support for the low-back.
+Side sleepers may also want to sleep with a pillow between their knees, which improves sleep position and can offer support for the low back.

 Do you sleep on your stomach?

 Ruh roh!
 Along with leaving more drool spots on your sheets (thanks, gravity!), stomach sleepers also have back and neck pain to deal with, too.
-Stomach sleeping is the position experts agree is the worst way to sleep.
+Stomach sleeping is a position experts agree is the worst way to sleep.

 The sleep crew at Healthline say it here:

-If you are most comfortable sleeping on your stomach, then you are better off doing so without a pillow in order to avoid straining your neck.
+If you are most comfortable sleeping on your stomach, then you are better off doing so without a pillow to avoid straining your neck.
 You can simply sleep directly on the mattress and place a pillow under your forehead to keep your nose from the mattress.
 Doing this will also keep your head and neck in a neutral position which will not strain your neck.